 About the hosts

-The Red Line Podcast is hosted by Connor Dunstan, Alex Fielder, and Kyle Holland out of the Marriott Library at the University of Utah (in the wonderful city of Salt Lake, #rideuta).
-Connor is responsible for the bulk of research and writing; he dives deep into everything from official reports to government databases to news articles and more to bring the listener the whole public transit picture.
+The Red Line Podcast is hosted by "High-Floor Light Rail Enjoyer" Dunstan, Alex Fielder, and Kyle Holland out of the Marriott Library at the University of Utah (in the wonderful city of Salt Lake, #rideuta).
+"Insert Current Nickname" is responsible for the bulk of research and writing; they dive deep into everything from official reports to government databases to news articles and more to bring the listener the whole public transit picture.
 Alex does video production work for our YouTube channel, currently featuring all podcast episodes and soon to feature exciting video essays.
 Kyle edits together the podcast and extra Patreon content after our recording sessions and does other tech backend work, like the website and RSS feed.

 Expect each episode to be accompanied by links referenced in the show, a list of timestamps for easy navigation, and the sources we did our research with.
 (Currently, the YouTube timestamps are a bit misaligned; this seems to be a video encoding issue.
 If you use timestamps, consider listening on an audio-only platform for the best experience.
 Hoping to resolve this issue soon.)

 Enjoy the show!
 If you're a serious fan, consider following us on Twitter for extra updates or joining our Patreon for early access to episodes and to extra content.

 We welcome input from listeners.
 Whether you're a podcast connoisseur seeking to give feedback about our show's structure or production, a railfan wanting to share the scoop on some interesting transit, an everyday transit rider ready to give your perspective on a topic, or anything in between, please email us or tweet at us.
 We'd love to improve our show, see different angles on transit, and share more information with our listeners.